 I may be stretching the definition of “sports sculpture” a bit, but since horse racing is indeed a sport it would be unfair to not include Nashua in this compilation.
 This piece is 16″ high including the base upon which it sits (unattached.)
 Introduced in 1971, it also has the distinction of having probably the biggest edition-size reduction in Cybis history: originally declared an issue of 500, it was closed after only 100 were made.
 Production problems reportedly abounded with this piece.
 It is also (possibly) the only Cybis piece that actually bears the name of the freelance artist who designed it: James Nelson Slick, the noted equine portrait painter.
 Nashua sold for $200 during its five-year production run.

 The Ski Bunny, who is also included in A Bonanza of Cybis Bunnies, appeared in 1987 at $250.
-He is 6″ high and still schusses the slopes of the Cybis website for $395, albeit renamed “Bunny with Ski”.
-His original name was Ski Bunny, however.
+He is 6″ high.

 The other sports bunnies are all golfers, and the “invasion” began in earnest in 1989 with the introduction of the Golf Bunnies.
 Because that was Cybis’ 50th anniversary year, any of these that were physically produced in 1989 had the special anniversary stamp added to the backstamp.
 There are four golf bunnies, all made from the same (rabbit) mold but differing in accessory colorway, golf club position, and name.
-Their 1989 issue prices are unknown but they are on the present-day Cybis site for $175 each.
+Their 1989 issue prices are unknown but they were on the 2008 Cybis website for $175 each.
 All are 5.5″ high.

 The orange hat/club version is Golf Bunny ‘Gimmie’; the green hat/club version is Golf Bunny ‘Mulligan’; and the blue colorway is Golf Bunny ‘Bogie’.
 Unfortunately I have no photo of the fourth bunny and only know that the name is Golf Bunny ‘Bunkie’…no clue as to the color of his hat and club handle.
 Perhaps it is red or purple?